 4. Mold Cleansing

 Most people don’t think about mold living in their bodies, but it can.
-Toxic mold causes depression, kidney and liver failure, decreased brain function, heart disease, eye irritation, headaches, vomiting, impaired immune system function and severe respiratory distress.
+Toxic mold can cause depression, kidney and liver failure, decreased brain function, heart disease, eye irritation, headaches, vomiting, impaired immune system function, and severe respiratory distress.

 Homes that have flooded, or even those with small leaks under a sub-floor or in the walls, can create an environment where mold can thrive.
 Poor ventilation contributes to the problem, and bathrooms, basements and laundry rooms are particularly prone to mold growth.

-Using activated charcoal can help to mitigate areas of mold overgrowth in your home.
-Studies have found that activated carbons, or charcoal, has effective binding capacity and is able to produce a significant reduction in mold absorption.
-Charcoal has also proven to be an effective agent for removing 90 percent of mold in a tested solution.
+Using activated charcoal can help mitigate areas of mold overgrowth in your home.
+Studies have found that activated carbons, or charcoals, have effective binding capacity and are able to produce a significant reduction in mold absorption.
+Charcoal has also proved to be an effective agent for removing 90 percent of mold in a tested solution.

 5. Water Filtration